Saving Grace - A Widow Grows Pot to Keep Her Centuries-Old Home

 - Grace's friends turn up at Liac House while she is away and brew tea using some leaves from her and Mathew's pot crop and get stoned in the process.

-Saving Grace Cast Members
+Saving Grace Main Cast Members

-- Grace Trevethan (Brenda Blethyn)
+- Matron of Liac House - Grace Trevethan (Brenda Blethyn)

-- Nicky (Valerie Edmond)
+- Matthew's Girlfriend - Nicky (Valerie Edmond)

-- Dr. Bamford (Martin Clunes)
+- Village Doctor and a Toker - Dr. Bamford (Martin Clunes)

 Saving Grace is set on the rugged Cornish coast and one can't help falling in love with the countryside and the believable and quirky characters.